tdwg/website/conferences/2024/sessions/index.md

 The symposium invites presentations addressing related topics, including the implementation of name matching mechanisms to harmonize taxonomic names across databases, the role of intermediate aggregators (for specific taxonomic groups, or with with a specific topic, e.g. species conservation) in the workflow between research communities and global aggregators, or the use of the web services in taxonomic revisions.
 Taxonomies used in natural history collection databases will be specifically addressed in the context of use-cases tested in the EU-funded TETTRIs project.

 By linking the outcomes of scientific research to aggregated taxonomies, we aim to improve data integration and accessibility, facilitating more robust analyses and informed decision-making in biodiversity research and conservation.
-This symposium should foster collaboration among the growing number of initiatives pursuing these aims."
+This symposium should foster collaboration among the growing number of initiatives pursuing these aims.

 ## SYM19 Harmonizing Databases and Terminology on Biological Invasions for Successful Management Strategies